emlearn/emlearn-micropython/paper/paper.md

 we show how data from an accelerometer can be used to recognize human activities.
 This can, for example, be deployed in a fitness bracelet or smartphone.

-The data is taken from the PAMAP2 Physical Activity Monitoring dataset [@pamap2_dataset].
+Example data is taken from the PAMAP2 Physical Activity Monitoring dataset [@pamap2_dataset].
-A tri-axial data stream from the wrist-mounted accelerometer is split into consecutive fixed-length windows.
+The tri-axial data stream from the wrist-mounted accelerometer is split into consecutive fixed-length windows.
-Each window is then processed using Fast Fourier Transform (with `emlearn_fft`), to extract the energy at frequencies characteristic of human activities (below 10 Hz).
+Each window is then processed using Fast Fourier Transform (with `emlearn_fft`), to extract the energy at frequencies characteristic of human activities (typically below 10 Hz).
 These features are then classified using a Random Forest Classifier (with `emlearn_trees`).
+A running median filter is applied to the predictions to smooth out noise.
-The data at the various processing stages is illustrated in \autoref{fig:physical_activity_recognition_pipeline}.
+The data at these processing stages is shown in \autoref{fig:physical_activity_recognition_pipeline}.

 ![Data pipeline for recognizing physical activities from accelerometer data using emlearn-micropython.
 Top plot shows input data from the 3-axis accelerometer.
 Middle plots show extracted features.
 The bottom plot slows the output probabilities from the classification model.
 The colored sections indicate the labeled activity (ground-truth).](physical_activity_recognition_pipeline.png){#fig:physical_activity_recognition_pipeline width=100% }